herrwinfried/EasierWsaInstaller/README.md

 - Create a folder named `wsaproject` under the `C` directory. (`C:\wsaproject`)
 - Create a folder named `wsa` under the `C` directory. (`C:\wsa`)

+> NOTE: If you are going to do WSA Upload only.
+You do not need to create a WSA folder.

 # Information before you start

 You need to remove the existing WSA.